I will explain how to implement the post application function and cancel function using Rails.

 Posts can have multiple applicants, and users can subscribe to multiple posts.
 As a result, posts and users have a many-to-many relationship and require an intermediate table.

-Also, in order to distinguish between the poster and the applicant even within the same user, we will define the applicant as taker
+Also, in order to distinguish between the poster and the applicant even within the same user, we will define the applicant as taker.

-, then you can create an intermediate table called post_takers.
+If the model name of the post is Post, then you can create an intermediate table called post_takers.

 To create an intermediate table, first type the following command in the terminal to create a model.